-Three Space ETFs to Invest in: Will Ark’s ARKX Make the List?
+Three Space ETFs to Invest in That Are Outperforming Ark’s ARKX

-The mere news of Ark filing its prospectus to launch a space ETF (under the ticker ARKX) did bolster up some individual stocks at the time.
+Nonetheless, the mere news of Ark filing its prospectus to launch a space ETF (under the ticker ARKX) did bolster up some individual stocks at the time.
 Virgin Galactic (NYSE: SPCE) saw a healthy bump in share price from the announcement.
-So did the likes of Maxar Technologies (NYSE: MAXR) and Iridium Communications (Nasdaq: IRDM)… all of which could be potential holdings of the Ark ETF.
+So did Maxar Technologies (NYSE: MAXR).
+However, neither of these are holdings of the Ark ETF.

-In the process, Ark Investment Management CEO Cathie Wood has developed a cadre of dedicated fans.
-This is at least in part due to her appreciation for disruptive companies.
+In the process, Ark Investment Management CEO Cathie Wood developed a cadre of dedicated fans.
+This is at least in part due to her focus on disruptive companies.
 Somewhat notorious for her bullish stance on Tesla (Nasdaq: TSLA), the iconoclastic CEO has set a $7,000 price target for the electric car company by 2024.
 And Tesla’s success played no small role in the success of ARKK.
-Tesla is the fund’s largest holding.
+Tesla remains the fund’s largest holding.

-And by all accounts, she plans to maintain this view when it comes to Ark’s pending space ETF.
-According to the filing, the ETF’s holdings intend to be…
+And by most accounts, she has maintained this view when it comes to Ark’s space ETF.
+According to the filing, the ETF’s holdings are…

 leading, enabling or benefitting from technologically enabled products and/or services that occur beyond the surface of the Earth.

 More Than Musk

-At this point, the only thing we can be certain of is that the list of holdings won’t include Elon Musk’s other company, SpaceX.
+At this point, the only thing we can be certain of is that the list of actively managed holdings won’t be including Elon Musk’s other company, SpaceX.
 At least not until SpaceX goes public.
 And that doesn’t seem likely anytime soon.
 But it is growing increasingly likely that Musk will spin his internet satellite company (Starlink) off of SpaceX and possibly go public with that…

 So, while we wait to see the how ARKX looks to keep up in the space ETF race, here are three straightforward space ETFs to gain some exposure to the burgeoning industry.